formester/formester-site/content/blog/tips-tricks-to-get-the-most-out-of-your-leads-on-formester.md

 It's a good practice to do some market research before you create and offer any web form to your users.

-Market research blends consumer behavior and trends in the economy to confirm and improve your business idea and knowing the current trend can help you surprise your customers with the latest tools & best of service!
+Market research blends consumer behavior and trends in the economy to confirm and improve your business idea, and knowing the current trend can help you surprise your customers with the latest tools & best of service!

 ### 2﻿.
 Survey Forms